Launching Workloads with Dynamic GPU Fractions

 Select the project in which your workspace will run

-Select a preconfigured template or select the Start from scratch to launch a new workspace quickly
+Select Start from scratch to launch a new workspace quickly

 Enter a name for the workspace (if the name already exists in the project, you will be requested to submit a different name)